touir1/100DaysOfMLCode-Challenge/README.md

 * Still watching the youtube course [Essence of calculus](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr).

 **Thoughts** : Just a refresher about Integrals but from another perspective.
+I liked how the [mean of a function](https://en.wikipedia.org/wiki/Mean_of_a_function) was represented too.

 **What I learned**: